x86txt/portfolio/proposals/cyware/README.md

 ### Package Architecture

-For the application packaging, we will provide a container and an OVA that runs our containers for virtual machine environments.
-This will cover the vast majority of environments, independent of whether the customer wants to deploy into an on-premise datacenter or into a cloud provider.
+For the application packaging, we will provide a container and an OVA that runs our containers for virtual machine environments, as this should cover most environments out there.

-Further, it makes upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and upgrade those, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers, or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM, such as the network stack, logging destination, service stop/start/restart, and of course upgrades.
+By providing two well-known and understood formats, it will make upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and upgrade those, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers, backed by clear, concise documentation, or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.
 See the [Maintenance](#3-maintenance) section for additional color here.

-We can provide instructions for deploying into the following containerized environments, which should cover a large majority of potential use-cases:

-1. Docker and Docker Compose
-2. Kubernetes
-3. AWS Elastic Kubernetes Service (EKS), ECS, and ECS Fargate
-4. Azure Kubernetes Service and Azure Container Apps (including serverless mode)

-For our OVA, we should limit our supported platforms to the three most popular hypervisors on the market:

-1. VMware
-2. Microsoft Hyper-V
-3. Linux KVM

-The instructions for deploying a container and/or OVA into these environments does not change frequently, so the maintenance and upkeep burden on Cyware staff would be extremely low.

 ### Package Compilation and Validation

 The compilation of the OVA and the container will be automated and tied into our existing SDLC CI/CD pipelines.
-We would add a new CI/CD action that executes a build of the OVA and container, runs a set of brief tests to make sure both are deployed correctly, boots both and verifies the application daemon starts and responds to basic communication like an HTTPS request, and if a failure is experienced an alert will be raised to the DevOps and SRE Teams for investigation.
+We would add a new CI/CD action that executes a build of the OVA and container, runs a strong, comprehensive set of tests to make sure both are deployed correctly, initiates a boot of both and verifies the application daemons starts and respond to basic communication like an HTTPS request, and if a failure is experienced an alert will be raised to the DevOps and SRE Teams for investigation.

+These automated tests will be considered a living document and never "complete."
+We will slowly add more testing to catch as many things proactively as we can.

 We will structure the final build of both the OVA and container to coincide with the SaaS release of our product.
-So as we release a new version of the SaaS product, customers will have access to an updated OVA or container.
-The release of both will be part of the automated release process - for the OVA we will automate the upload of the new version to a simple AWS S3-backed content-delivery network, and for the container, we will push it to Docker Hub, AWS Elastic Container Registry, and Azure Container Registry for client consumption.
+So, as we release a new version of the SaaS product, customers will have access to an updated OVA or container.
+The release of both will be part of the automated release process - for the OVA we will automate the upload of the new version to a AWS S3 bucket, fronted by Cloudfront or Cloudflare as a content-delivery network, and for the container, we will push it to Docker Hub, AWS Elastic Container Registry, and Azure Container Registry for direct client consumption.

 Once the initial automation, pipelines, and testing environments are built out, unless there is an error, the burden on the Cyware DevOps and SRE teams should be virtually non-existent.